 Let the 'shrooms soak in all that goodness for a while (a few hours is great).
 Then fire up your grill and get going.
 They do take a little longer to grill than a meat-based burger would.

 Top with cheese (and let it melt on the grill), sliced fresh tomato and lettuce or whatever seems appealing.
 Although I topped this batch with goat cheese (and arugula and tomatoes from our garden), I have to admit that I have been even happier with less sophisticated cheeses like cheddar, swiss or provolone - the goat cheese is nice but ends up competing with the mushroom a little too much for my taste.
+And, if you follow a vegan diet, just skip the cheese - the mushroom can definitely stand on its own.

 Toast your bun and try to get one that is a bit bigger than the mushroom as they are still very juicy after grilling and it's helpful to have a little bit of extra buffer between your hands and all that goodness.